Saransh-cpp/OCRed/README.md

 [![black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ![GitHub](https://img.shields.io/github/license/Saransh-cpp/OCRed?color=blue)

-Under a huge refactor.
+`OCRed` (pronounced as _OCR'd_) provides clever, simple, and intuitive wrapper functionalities for OCRing specific text material.
+You don't want to learn `OCR` or the libraries that will help you perform `OCR`, but you need to `OCR` something?
+This friendly neighborhood library hides all of that stuff under simple functions like `ocr_meaningful_text()`.

+In other words, instead of manual preprocessing, looking for an OCR library, learning the library, then finally getting what you were looking for, use `OCRed` instead.

+On the other hand, if you want to learn `OCR` and use the famous `OCR` libraries by yourself, then this library is not for you.
+But, it still can be a good start for your journey!

 ## Structure

 `OCR` is performed using the [`OCR`](https://github.com/Saransh-cpp/OCRed/blob/main/ocred/ocr.py) class and preprocessing of an image is performed using the [`Preprocessor`](https://github.com/Saransh-cpp/OCRed/blob/main/ocred/preprocessing.py) class.
-All the details are available in the docstrings.
+All the details are available in the [documentation](https://ocred.readthedocs.io/en/latest/).

 ## Installation